Hip-hop culture: Language

-The development of hip hop linguistics is complex.
+The development of hip hop linguistics, including own poetics, is complex.
 Source material include the spirituals of slaves arriving in the new world, Jamaican dub music, the laments of jazz and blues singers, patterned cockney slang and radio deejays hyping their audience using rhymes.
 Hip hop has a distinctive associated slang.
 It is also known by alternate names, such as "Black English", or "Ebonics".
 Academics suggest its development stems from a rejection of the racial hierarchy of language, which held "White English" as the superior form of educated speech.

 Due to hip hop's commercial success in the late 1990s and early 2000s, many of these words have been assimilated into the cultural discourse of several different dialects across America and the world and even to non-hip hop fans.
 The word diss for example is particularly prolific.
 There are also a number of words which predate hip hop, but are often associated with the culture, with homie being a notable example.
 Sometimes, terms like what the dilly, yo are popularized by a single song (in this case, "Put Your Hands Where My Eyes Could See" by Busta Rhymes) and are only used briefly.
 One particular example is the rule-based slang of Snoop Dogg and E-40, who add -izzle or -izz to the end or middle of words.

 Hip Hop lyrics have also been known for containing swear words.
 In particular, the word "bitch" is seen in countless songs, from NWA's "A Bitch Iz a bitch" to Missy Elliot's "She is a Bitch".
 It is often used in the negative connotation of a woman who is a shallow "money grubber".
 Some female artists have tried to reclaim the word and use it as a term of empowerment.
 Regardless, the hip hop community has recently taken an interest in discussing the use of the word "bitch" and whether it is necessary in rap.

 Not only the particular words, but also the choice of which language in which rap is widely debated topic in international hip hop.
 In Canada, the use of non-standard variants of French, such as Franglais, a mix of French and English, by groups such as Dead Obies or Chiac (such as Radio Radio) has powerful symbolic implications for Canadian language politics and debates on Canadian identity.
 In the United States rappers choose to rap in English, Spanish, or Spanglish, depending on their own backgrounds and their intended audience.